 See Why My Perfect Resume is a 5-Star Resume Builder

-Use these employer-ready layouts to build and customize your own resume.
+Use these employer-ready layouts to build and customize your own resume in our resume builder.

 With subtle use of colors for the header and each section, this layout provides a stylish look, while also using spacing between each section to enhance readability.